yueyinqiu/Dereverbic-Legacy/README.md

 ## Environment

-Here is the software and hardware environment we used.
-It should also work on other environments, including other GPUs and operating systems like Windows.
+The following software and hardware environment was used for this project.
+However, it should also work on other environments, including different GPUs and operating systems like Windows.

 ### Software

 We use Anaconda to manage the environments on Linux (Anolis OS 8.6), with CUDA 12.4.
-Visual Studio Code is used for our remote development and is highly recommended for anyone who wants to reproduce this project to ensure a more consistent experience.
+Visual Studio Code is used for remote development and is highly recommended for reproducing this project to ensure a more consistent experience.

 ```shell
 conda create -n Dereverbic python=3.12.8